Pratik-on-Git/Reatl-App/Building Procedure.md

 If the token is valid then it'll be in `decoded.id` as an object.
 If the token is valid then we'll find the food partner based on the decoded.id.

 We're creating a new property in req object to store the food partner.
 We're setting the value of the property to the foodPartner. `next()` is used to move to the next middleware.
+Whatever logic I write after this middleware will be executed.
 ```
+const foodPartnerModel = require('../models/foodpartner.model');
+const jwt = require('jsonwebtoken');

+async function authFoodPartnerMiddleware(req, res, next){
+    const token = req.cookies.token;
+    if(!token){
+        return res.status(401).json({
+            message: "Unauthorized"
+        })
+    }
+}

 try{
         const decoded = jwt.verify(token, process.env.JWT_SECRET);